 How will the programme be delivered?

-This is an assessment program as opposed to a teaching module.
-Learning will be based on private study prior to the oral assessment workshops, reinforced by tutor input and peer discussion during the workshops.
-A centralised examination to be completed remotely will be delivered through CIArb’s virtual learning platforms, LearnADR and BigBlueButton.
+This is an assessment programme as opposed to a teaching module.
+Learning will be based on private study prior to the oral assessment workshops conducted virtually via Zoom, reinforced by tutor input and peer discussion during the workshops.
+A centralised examination to be completed remotely will be delivered through CIArb’s virtual learning platforms, LearnADR.